-One of the questions many car owners and buyers may have, especially after a season of massive tidal floods in southern states, and landslides in the west, is flood damage car repairable?
-While the answer to this is typical yes, there are several questions and facts to consider before spending money to repair a vehicle that may simply be beyond repair.
+One of the questions many damage car owners and buyers may have, especially after a season of massive tidal floods in southern states, and landslides in the west, is whether flood-damaged car is repairable.
+While the answer to this is typically yes, there are several questions and facts to consider before spending money to repair a vehicle that may simply be beyond repair.
 If the car was deeply submerged in water repairs may not always solve long-term damage.
-The real question then becomes does it make good financial sense to repair the car?
+The real question then becomes does it make good financial sense to repair the car.

 Deciding to repair, sell or salvage a vehicle may depend on several factors, such as what type of water the vehicle was submerged in, how long and how deeply the vehicle was submerged if the water reached the engine, and electrical system, and other factors.
 Knowing this will help car owners determine if damages exceed the car’s worth.
 In many cases the car can be repaired, but with excessive costs.
 In other cases, even with excessive financial expenditures, the long-term damage isn’t worth the price.